-Michelle Jarman is an assistant professor of disability studies at the Wyoming Institute for Disabilities.
-She is also adjunct faculty in Gender and Women's Studies.
+Michelle Jarman is associate professor of disability studies at the Wyoming Institute for Disabilities.
+She is also adjunct faculty in Gender and Women’s Studies.

-Dr. Jarman came to the University of Wyoming in 2007 as a faculty member in the newly established undergraduate Minor in Disability Studies.
+Dr. Jarman directs the undergraduate Minor in Disability Studies.
 The minor, established in 2007, has now graduated over 40 students and currently has 50 students actively completing coursework.
-In addition to teaching core courses and electives in disability studies, she oversees new course development, student advising, and program assessment for the minor.
+In addition to teaching core courses and electives in disability studies, Dr. Jarman oversees new course development, student advising, and program assessment for the minor.
 Dr. Jarman received her Ph.D. in English from the University of Illinois at Chicago in 2006, with concentrations in disability studies and women's studies.
-She is a Fellow in the Future of Minority Studies and an active member of the Society for Disability Studies and the National Women's Studies Association.
+She is an active member of the Society for Disability Studies, Modern Language Association, and the National Women's Studies Association.
 Her broad research interests include 20th century U.S. literature, and intersecting cultural representations of disability, gender, and race.
-Her essays have appeared in journals such as The Review of Disability Studies, MELUS (Multi-Ethnic Literature of the US), Disability and Society, and several literary and disability studies anthologies.
+Her essays have appeared in journals such as Disability Studies Quarterly, Feminist Formations, the Journal of American Culture, and several literary and disability studies anthologies.
 She is currently working on a book manuscript titled, Crip Entanglements: Rifts and Relations of Disability.